RetiaLLC/DamnVulnerableNug/README.md

 The DamnVulnerableNugget will now connect to your Wi-Fi Network.
 You can access the serial terminal to see the IP address, or scan for the Nugget on your network with Nmap, Fing, Arp-Scan or another network scanner.

-To play:
+<h1>To play:</h1>

 When connected to your Wi-Fi, the DamnVulnerableNugget will fetch a username list and a password list from Github.
-It will then pick a random username and password, and start the webapp.
+It will then pick a random username and password from the list, and start the webapp.

 You'll have to solve a new login pair each time!

-To solve:
+<h1>To solve:</h1>

 Navigate to the DamnVulnerable Nugget page.
 Attempt to log in.